nakst/teak/README.md

 - `"PERMISSION_NOT_GRANTED"` You do not have permission to perform the operation on the file.
 - `"VOLUME_MISMATCH"` Two items specified for the operation reside on different file system volumes, which the operation does not allow.
 - `"HARDWARE_FAILURE"` The operation could not complete because of a hardware malfunction.
+- `"PATH_NOT_TRAVERSABLE"` A non-final directory in the path did not exist, or the drive did not exist.

 ### System — shell commands